pkarsy/TasmotaBerryTime/ds3231/README.md

     > SetOption65 1

     to avoid unexplained resets to factory defaults.
 Battery power can easily lead to this problem.
+Read the documentation however before setting this option.

 - Connect a spare GND from your ESP board to the DS3231.
 Connect a 3.3V output pin(NOT 5V) of the board to DS3231
 - Go to berry scripting console and type

- .> load('ds3231')
+    > load('ds3231')

     You will see a message reporting success(or failure)
 - If all is OK put this in "autoexec.be"
 - If you have other berry files to load/import put it first, so the system time will be OK when the other files are loaded.